 Life begins at conception, with the formation of an embryo – with the fusion of an egg and a sperm.
 This process although seemingly natural is not easy at all times.
 Several conditions, internal to the human body as well as external might result in nonproduction or affect the quality of eggs and sperms produced in individuals that may not result in conception and life thereafter.
 Fortunately, scientific advancement has allowed remedies for such complications.
 Few such processes aid in the storage of the eggs, sperms and embryos for later use.
-These are Egg Freezing, Sperm Freezing or Sperm Banking and Embryo Freezing.
+These are Egg Freezing, Sperm Freezing or Sperm and Embryos Freezing.

 What are Sperm Freezing and Embryo Freezing?